 Genuine Micro-States: Small by Definition

-Vatican City's .va is the most purposeful micro-namespace in the world.
-With a population of approximately 800 — all of whom are affiliated with the Holy See — there is no consumer domain market, no aftermarket speculation, and no promotional pricing.
-Every .va domain serves an institutional function.
+Vatican City's .va is the most purposeful micro-namespace in the dataset.
+With a population of roughly 800 — all affiliated with the Holy See — there is no consumer domain market, no aftermarket speculation, and no promotional pricing.
+By inspection, every .va name serves an institutional function.

 | Domain | Purpose |